drart/gridquencer/README.md

 Gridquencer
 ===========

-A sequencer for grid interfaces
+A sequencer for grid interfaces, starting with the Ableton Push.